noyoshi/RiotWrapper/README.md

 TODO
 ---
+- [ ] Get data abstractions complete using unique classes for all objects
+- [ ] Standardize retrieving static data for end user convenience
-- [ ] Get SQL server working for static-data
+- [ ] Get SQL database working for static-data
 - [ ] Get it working